vasco3/cheff/stories/transfer-recipes.md

-# Transfer Recipes
+# Sync Data

-> Transfer recipes from one device to another.
+> Transfer data peer-to-peer from one device to another.

 As a user I would like to use the same recipes in my laptop and smartphone to avoid having to type them twice.